Ring of Champions

 Terry Lamb (1984-1996)

-Arriving in 1984, Lamb became the side's regular five-eighth, and would hold the position for the next thirteen seasons.
+Arriving as part of a major recruitment drive, he took charge as the Bulldogs' regular five-eighth, and would hold the position for the next thirteen seasons.

-Regarded as the game's greatest-ever support player, his influence helped spearhead the Bulldogs to back-to-back Premierships in 1984-85 and to further title success in 1988 and 1995.
+Regarded as the game's greatest-ever support player, Lamb's influence helped spearhead the Bulldogs to back-to-back Premierships in 1984-85 (despite missing the 1985 Grand Final due to injury) and further title success in 1988 and 1995, the latter in which he captained.

-His leadership came to the fore as well, captaining the side on 121 occasions - a record that he held for the best part of a decade and a half - while his point scoring and try scoring abilities were on display, leading the competition for points in 1984 and 1986, while leading the try scoring in 1984 and 1987.
+His leadership came to the fore as well, captaining the side on 121 occasions - a record that he held for the best part of a decade and a half - while his point scoring and try scoring abilities saw him lead the competition for points in 1984 and 1986 while topping the try scoring charts in 1984 and 1987.

-Along with his Dally M gong in 1983, Lamb's extensive list of personal achievements include the 1984 Rothamans Medal, Dally M Players' Player of the Year (1984, 1986, 1995) and a record seven Dally M Five-Eighth of the Year awards.
+Lamb's extensive list of personal achievements also include being named the 1984 Rothmans Medallist, winning the Dally M Players' Player of the Year in 1984, 1986 and 1995 as well as claiming a record seven Dally M Five-Eighth of the Year awards.

-A cunning five-eighth, Lamb shone on the representative stage as well, playing eight State of Origin games for for NSW and seven Tests for Australia, holding the distinction of playing all 20 games on the 1986 Kangaroo Tour.
+Cunning and deceptive with the ball in hand, Lamb shone on the representative stage as well, playing eight State of Origin games for for NSW and seven Tests for Australia.
+He holds the unique distinction of playing all 20 games on the 1986 Kangaroo Tour, further highlighting his durability in the toughest arenas.

-Despite a brief lull following the success of the 1980s, the man affectionately known as 'Baa' led the Blue and Whites to the Minor Premiership in 1993, en route becoming the first Canterbury player to score 100 first-grade tries.
+Despite a brief lull following the success of the 1980s, the man affectionately known as 'Baa' led the Blue and Whites to the Minor Premiership in 1993, becoming the first Canterbury player to score 100 first-grade tries in the process.

-After missing half of the 1994 season due to a broken arm, the tenacious no.6 returned to the field to guide the Bulldogs to another Minor Premiership, and a first Grand Final since the 1988 triumph.
+After missing half of the 1994 season due to a broken arm, the tenacious no.6 returned to the field to guide the Bulldogs to another Minor Premiership and their first Grand Final since the 1988 triumph.

-With the Super League War looming and the code destabilised, Lamb's leadership shone through in 1995, where he led the 6th-placed Bulldogs to glory following a courageous 17-4 victory over Manly in the Grand Final.
+With the Super League War looming and the code's future in limbo, Lamb's leadership shone through the 1995 season, where he led the sixth-placed Bulldogs to glory following a courageous 17-4 victory over Manly in the Grand Final.

-While he initially retired following the match, the Greenacre junior went around again one last time in 1996, while breaking the competition record for most first-grade appearances with 350 - a mantle he held until 2011.
+While he initially retired following the match, the Greenacre junior went around again one last time in 1996, while breaking the competition record for most first-grade appearances with 349 (later corrected to 350) - a mantle he held until 2011.

-Following retirement, 'Baa' swapped the boots for the clipboard, enlisting as the Club's reserve grade coach, claiming titles in 1998 and 2000 before becoming the Wests Tigers' first-grade coach from 2001 to 2002.
+Following retirement, Lamb swapped the boots for the clipboard, enlisting as the Club's reserve grade coach and claiming titles in 1998 and 2000 before becoming the Wests Tigers' first-grade coach in 2001 and 2002.

-In 2004, Terry was named Captain and Five-Eighth of the Berries to Bulldogs 70 Year Team of Champions.
+In 2004, he was named Captain and Five-Eighth of the Berries to Bulldogs 70-Year Team of Champions.

-On August 1, 2015, Terry was inducted in the Canterbury-Bankstown Hall of Fame as part of the Club's 80th Year celebrations.
+On August 1, 2015, Lamb was inducted in the Canterbury-Bankstown Hall of Fame as part of the Club's 80th Year celebrations.

 Peter Moore OAM (Administrator, 1969-1995)

-Peter 'Bullfrog' Moore was undoubtedly the most influential figure in the Club's long and proud history.
+Peter 'Bullfrog' Moore is undoubtedly the most influential figure in the Club's long and proud history.

-From his humble beginnings at Belmore Newsagency, Moore's tenure at the Club started in 1969, the catalyst of what was described as 'The Reformation' - following the failed signing of Test winger Lionel Williamson.
+From his humble beginnings as a clerk at Belmore Newsagency, Moore was the catalyst of 'The Reformation' in 1969 following the failed signing of Test winger Lionel Williamson.

 Heading the reform group alongside Captain-Coach Kevin Ryan, Moore took over as secretary manager of the Canterbury League Club a month after the landslide win.